overlay-market/markets/specs/notes.md

 # Implementation Notes for OVL

+### Protocol

+The Overlay protocol offers users the ability to trade nearly any scalar, non-manipulable and unpredictable data stream.
+It recreates the dynamics of trading, but without the need for counterparties.
+It therefore completely solves the liquidity problems that occur in prediction markets (i.e. markets are so niche there is nobody trading), replacing them with an inflation problem.

+The Overlay mechanism is simple: traders enter positions by locking up OVL tokens in long or short positions on various data streams offered by the protocol.
+Data streams are obtained via reliable oracles.
+When a trader exits that same position, the protocol dynamically mints/burns OVL based off of their net profit/loss for the trade.
+The contract then credits/removes OVL tokens from the trader's balance and adds/subtracts from the total existing supply of OVL.

+Protocol revenues come from trading fees charged in OVL on each trade.
+Fees are sent to a community-governed treasury, with incentives for secondary market liquidity providers.
+This secondary market incentive creates a feedback loop to offer a reliable price feed for OVLETH on the Overlay trading platform, that traders can then use to hedge out OVL risk.

 ### OVL Token (ERC20)

 1. Allows holders to participate in long/short trading of data streams